Marcus-UK/bitmap_editor_tech_test/README.md

 ```
 $ Clone this repo into a local directory.
 $ Navigate to the project and run 'bundle' to install dependencies.
-$ in the root directory of the application, rub 'bin/bitmap_editor examples/show.txt'.
+$ in the root directory of the application, run 'bin/bitmap_editor examples/show.txt'.
 ```

 To run the tests: